psanders/psanders/README.md

 </p>

 ---
 I'm a telematics engineer passionate about making open-source more accessible, creating technology to elevate people, and build community.
 Some technologies I enjoy working with include Docker, Kubernetes, NodeJS, Redis.
 I am currently working on a telephony stack named Project Fonos.
-My interest in the VoIP and telephony led me to build Routr.io, Astive Toolkit, and Project Fonos.
+My interest in the VoIP and telephony led me to build Routr, Astive Toolkit, and Project Fonos.

 - 🔭 I’m currently working on: [Project Fonos](https://github.com/fonoster/fonos), [Routr.io](https://routr.io)
 - 💬 Ask me about: VoIP, Kubernetes, Docker